MichaelRWolf/wendy-ai/notes-from-google-doc.md

 2022-07-29_inner-strength-sovereignty_wendy-extract.txt

-That “wendy-extract” file becomes part of your Voice Identity training library (00_Voice_Identity).
+That "wendy-extract" file becomes part of your Voice Identity training library (00_Voice_Identity).

 Repeat whenever you have new recordings

 Drop them in here one by one.

-I’ll process and tag each for you.
+I'll process and tag each for you.

 🧭 Why Do It This Way